code4it-dev/c4it-notes/content/csharp-tip/17-enumerable-range/index.md

 title: "C# Tip: LINQ's Enumerable.Range to generate a sequence of consecutive numbers"
 date: 2023-01-17
 tags:
   - CSharp
 url: /csharptips/enumerable-range
 categories:
   - CSharp Tips
-summary: 'If you need a sequence of numbers, you can pick two ways: use a While loop, or use Enumerable.Range'
+summary: "If you need a sequence of numbers, you can pick two ways: use a While loop, or use Enumerable.Range"
 ---

 When you need to generate a sequence of numbers in ascending order, you can just use a `while` loop with an enumerator, or you can use `Enumerable.Range`.